Jacob-Unterbrink/Portfolio/README.md

 **Masters Capstone Final Paper**: This paper reflects a semester-long project that was completed as part of OU's data science capstone.
 The work was supervised by Dr. Charles Nicholson. <br>

 Note that this repository was made recently, and is therefore sparse.
 I intend to upload more work samples soon including a genetic algorithm, particle swarm optimization, and more.

-*Edit*: I have temporarily taken down the IISE paper until I can ensure there is no embargo period.
-If not, the paper will be re-uploaded within a few days.